NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 pml_layers = [mp.PML(1.0)]
 ```

 Now, we'll define a couple of parameters to determine the frequency range to investigate.
-We already know from our calculation below that this structure has a $P$-polarized band gap for frequencies from about 0.2 to 0.3, so we'll want to cover this range.
+We already know from our calculation below that this structure has a $P$-polarized band gap for frequencies in the range 0.2 to 0.3, so we'll want to cover this interval.

 ```py
 fcen = args.fcen   # pulse center frequency